Updated August 19, 2023

 |No Next Header||59|

 Rules of Headers

-There are some predefined rules that define the order of the headers, let’s have a look at these rule sets
+Some predefined rules define the headers’ order; let’s look at these rule sets.

-- If Hop by Hop option is present then it should be present after the IPv6 base Header.
+- If Hop by Hop option is present, it should be after the IPv6 base header.

-- Except for Destination Header, all other Headers can appear only once in the list.
+- All other Headers can appear only once in the list except for Destination Header.

-- In case the Destination Header is placed prior to Upper Layer then the Destination Header will be examined only by the Destination Node.
+- If the Destination Header is placed before Upper Layer, then the Destination Header will be examined only by the Destination Node.

-Let’s have a look at the sequence in which all the Extension Header should be arranged in an IPv6 packet
+Let’s look at the sequence in which all the Extension headers should be arranged in an IPv6 packet.

 |Hop by Hop Options||Examined by all devices on the path|

 |Destination Options (with routing options)||Examined by the destination of the packet|